-ASC Paving Provides Parking Lot Paving With ADA Compliance
+ASC Paving Provides Parking Lot Sidewalk & Walkway With ADA Compliance

 The Americans with Disabilities Act, or ADA, is federal legislation that deals with the rights of individuals who have mental or physical disabilities.
 One portion of this package of laws deal with ensuring that the disabled have full and equal access to facilities that offer goods or services to the public.